TOMRA leads the resource revolution: 50 years's dedication

 She is full of confidence in the prospects of the plastic recycling industry.
 For example, people from the world-leading brands of household products were at the TOMRA booth for in-depth communication.

-They were concerned about whether the average Chinese consumers would accept recycled plastics in the packaging of household products and whether they would be willing to pay for the higher commodity prices as a result of the use of recycled materials.
 In Kelly’s opinion, the reuse of plastics in the FMCG sector has improved, but the quality, cost, and cleanliness of recycled plastic packaging are still controversial in the industry.
 More efforts should be made to promote the consumers’ trust in recycled materials.
 She gave some advices to encourage more consumers to accept recycled plastic packaging and take pride in using and consuming recycled packaging.

 kelly xie 2021